AbhiByte/AbhiByte/README.md

 ### 👋 Hey there my name is Abhinav and I'm an incoming student @uWaterloo
 ### 🚀 Interested in all things space, finance, and programming!
 ### 🔭 Getting into competetive programming :)
-### 🌱 I’m currently learning web frameworks with Python and JS
+### 🌱 I’m currently learning various frameworks with Python and JS
 ### 📫 Feel free to reach out to me: [abhinavramesh03@gmail.com](mailto:abhinavramesh03@gmail.com)